 - You definitely did everything you were supposed to do.
 We try to keep our assignment practice as fair as possible and waiting to assign students to a room is a part of our normal process that takes place throughout the summer months.
 This means any student has the potential to be “unassigned” at the start of the summer until we receive additional cancellations.
 Rest assured you have a binding contract with the University Residence Halls and we will be providing you with housing for the Academic Year.

 - Typically we receive 200 cancellations over the summer, so we want to make sure our numbers are high enough to accommodate attrition.
 Poor planning on our part and increased vacancy would mean higher costs for students and their families, which is something we want to do our best to avoid.

 - Please understand that students on our unassigned list are the highest priority for the Assignment Office and we want to work to get you your hall and roommate information as quickly as possible.

 How long will I have to wait for an assignment?

-Does being unassigned mean I’m less likely to be assigned to any of my top hall choices?
+Does being unassigned mean I’m less likely to be assigned to any of my preferences?

-- No, however, flexibility in your hall choices will help you to get assigned more quickly.
+- No, however, flexibility in your preferences will help you to get assigned more quickly.
 Every day throughout the summer, we look at the spaces that become available to come up with the best possible assignments for students who are unassigned.